SipofTea/bank-tech-test/README.md

 account.printStatement();
 ```

-To run tests execute ```karma start``` in the terminal.
+To run tests execute ```./node_modules/.bin/karma start``` in the terminal.
 In the browser window that opens, click 'debug'.
 This will show the test results.
 The local terminal will output the test coverage.

 ## Specification
 ### Requirements